-Urban and rural hospitals that received DSH payments equal to or greater than \$100,000 via an add-on to their normal DRG payment
+Urban and rural hospitals that received DSH payments equal to or greater than \$100,000

-There were three hospitals with DSH payments in excess of \$100,000.
-We obtained the hospitals' DSH surveys for the Medicaid State Plan rate year ended September 30, 2012, and we traced day, charge and payment data stemming from claims for Medicaid patients to data derived from the State's MMIS, where applicable.
+There were two hospitals with DSH payments in excess of \$100,000.
+We obtained the hospitals' DSH surveys for the Medicaid State Plan rate year ended September 30, 2013, and we traced day, charge and payment data stemming from claims for Medicaid patients to data derived from the State's MMIS, where applicable.
 Both hospitals reported Medicaid Managed Care (MCO) and MCO crossover days from their internal accounting systems, as the information was not available from the State's MMIS.
 In these instances, inpatient days and charges were traced to hospitals' accounting records.